Meet Boston Dynamics’ streamlined SpotMini

 The Apple Watch can accurately detect hypertension and sleep apnea, a new study suggests

 We’ve reached out to the company for more information on the project, but BD always plays things pretty close to the vest.
 It also knows how to ride a good viral video for all it’s worth.
-Meantime, what we’ve got to work with here is a really quick video of the updated robot doing a familiar bit of dressage across a new mowed lawn, quickly staring down the camera and then sauntering off behind a wall.
+Meantime, what we’ve got to work with here is a really quick video of the updated robot doing a familiar bit of dressage across a newly mowed lawn, quickly staring down the camera and then sauntering off behind a wall.

-The new ‘bot features a bumble bee-colored paint job with a plastic outer coating, that make it look a bit like it’s wearing Uma Thurman’s Kill Bill jumpsuit.
+The new ‘bot features a bumble bee-colored paint job with a plastic outer coating that make it look a bit like it’s wearing Uma Thurman’s Kill Bill jumpsuit.
 Spot’s quick glance at the camera also reveals what appear to be a pair of Kinect-style 3D cameras sitting in for its eyes.
-The company recently posted a listing for a “Senior Perception Software Engineer” with experience in stereo cameras and LIDAR, which could go a ways toward highlighting more autonomous versions of its robot,s moving forward.
+The company recently posted a listing for a “Senior Perception Software Engineer” with experience in stereo cameras and LIDAR, which could go a ways toward highlighting more autonomous versions of its robots moving forward.

 The caption on the video isn’t much help either, unfortunately, simply asking viewers to “stay tuned.”
 So, stay tuned, I guess.